 Hear from specialists in the fields of disability rights law, neuropsychology, education advocacy, and reading interventions

-Join our advocacy committee and help us work with stakeholders and the DC Council's Education Committee to ensure passage of
+Join our advocacy committee and help us work with stakeholders and

 Watch the October 21, 2019 bill hearing HERE!

 Contact the DC Council's Committee of the Whole to ensure passage of B23-0150 Access to Reading for All: Addressing Dyslexia